lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 A processor is expected to handle the above example as follows.

 Whenever an `app` is encountered with a `@next` attribute, the processor should begin looping through each connected `app` until it reaches an `app` that no longer has a `@next` attribute but only a `@prev` attribute.
-Throughout this loop it should concatenate the `lem` from each `app` and then concatenate the available readings.
+Throughout this loop it should concatenate the `lem` from each `app` and then concatenate the available readings, matching `rdg` by the value of the `@wit` attribute.
+(In complicated cases, it is advisable to give each witness a separate `rdg` to make the connection of `rdg` elements as easy as possible.).
+Once having looped through all connected apps.
+The processor should ignore all subsequent apps that have an `@prev` attribute because these have presumably been dealt with in the previous loop.

 A processor can also choose to create this loop in the opposite direction, first ignoring all `apps` with a `@next` attribute until it comes to an `app` that only has an `@prev` attribute.
 It can then loop up to each connected app until it reaches an `app` without an `@prev` attribute.

-### Connected Apps
+### Generic App Connections

 ### Descriptions

 Sometimes it is desirable to connect readings, even if an editor is not trying to avoid overlapping lemmas.
-The most likely scenario for this ideal for an app with a lemma and a second app with blank lemma to be rendered together.
+The most likely scenario for this is when it is ideal for an app with a lemma and a second app with a blank lemma to be rendered together.
 Despite the different motivation, this should be handled in the same way as the method used to deal with overlapping lemmas.

 ### Examples